Friday, November 18, 2011

 I fear - I won't have enough time to get to know my grandchildren, and finish what I have started

-hopeful and wondrous at the things I am still learning at this age.
+I feel - hopeful and wondrous at the things I am still learning at this age.
 Just amazing planet.

-I hear - at this point, I hear the show "Big Bang Theory" at which my son is watching
+I hear - at this point, I hear the show "Big Bang Theory" at which my son is watching and laughing

 I smell - my garden has the smell of spearmint and oregeno